xibbit/xibbit/README.md

 ## motivation for experienced developers
 You need xibbit (or something like it) so you can finally:

-1. **Be "done" with the language wars.** Go, Node.js, PHP and all the other languages have *if* statements and *for* loops: it's the same logic but different syntax.
+1. **Be "done" with the language wars.** Go, Node.js, PHP, Python and all the other languages have *if* statements and *for* loops: it's the same logic but different syntax.
 Stop getting locked in.
 1. **Be "done" with REST.** REST is not bi-directional.
 Stop designing APIs with paths, headers, query parameters and data formats and writing marshalling/unmarshalling code into/out of REST.
 Use JSON events.
 1. **Be "done" with scaffolding.** A framework of low-level tools is not enough.
 Out of the box, frameworks should demo how to sign up, sign in, read and write private user data and sign out.
 Code your unique features on day 1; be done with frameworks that force you to write weeks of code before the simplest thing works.